 4 Must-Know Property Management Tips and Tricks

-Property management basics argue that a property manager’s goal, aside from ensuring tenant satisfaction, is to increase efficiency and optimize operations.
+Property management basics argue that a residential property manager’s goal, aside from ensuring resident satisfaction, is to increase efficiency and optimise operations.
 To find areas of improvement for your rental property, start by using these tips and answering the following questions:

 #1 Consider outsourcing or delegating time-consuming tasks

-What task or tasks take too much of my time?
-Oftentimes, there are tasks that a property manager wants to focus on that wind up taking a backseat to repetitive and sometimes tedious, but necessary tasks.
+Which tasks take too much of my time?
+Oftentimes, there are tasks that a property manager or property owner wants to focus on that end up taking a backseat to repetitive and sometimes tedious but necessary tasks.
 If you find yourself spending significant amounts of time on repetitive administrative tasks, it may be worthwhile for you to consider outsourcing those tasks to a support employee, app, or service.
 Even outsourcing one task can save precious minutes, even hours of your time.
 Over the space of a year, those minutes can add up.

-What are my tenants’ most common complaints?
-Providing a desirable community environment starts with observing common tenant complaints, or even surveying tenants for their most desired amenity ideas.
+What are my residents’ most common complaints?
+Providing a desirable community environment starts with observing common complaints or even surveying residents for their most desired amenity ideas.
 Consider giving tenants a suggestion box or an outlet to provide anonymous feedback about issues they’re having around the community.
-Proactively addressing complaints and suggestions can show current and potential renters that they are valued and also help you find operational issues you might not have realized were a concern.
+Proactively addressing complaints and suggestions can show current and potential renters that they are valued and also help you find operational issues you might not have realised were a concern.

 #3 Improve your time management

-How can I be better organized?
-Even with the best time management skills the property management business can be challenging, as a property manager is regularly inundated with various jobs and demands.
+How can I be better organised?
+Even with the best time management skills, the property management business can be challenging, as a property manager is regularly inundated with various jobs and demands.
 Consider scheduling or batching your time instead of knocking things out as they come up.
-There are several apps and services available that can help to streamline processes or organize anything from handling rent payments to accepting packages.
+There are several apps and services available that can help to streamline processes or organise anything from handling rent payments to accepting packages.